goshippo/about-us/README.md

 ## Our Culture

-Defined as
->The system in which the team executes, makes decisions and behaves as a collective group

-(sorry it's not about our free lunches, great benefits and awesome office :wink:)
+Defined as `The system in which the team executes, makes decisions and behaves as a collective group` (sorry it's not about our free lunches, great benefits and awesome office :wink:)

+It's important we have a common language so we know what we're talking about.

 So let's start with the summary: